wp-plugins/random-gallery/readme.txt

 Give Random Gallery a list of photos and a number.
 It will pick that number of photos randomly from your list and send them off to a normal gallery.
 It works great with Jetpack's Tiled Galleries.

-The easiest way to use the plugin is to insert a normal gallery into your page.
+The easiest way to use Random Gallery is to insert a normal gallery into your page.
 Be sure to select all of the photos you want Random Gallery to draw from.
 In the editor, you'll see something like this:

 [gallery ids="1,2,3,5,8,13,21"]